J-Siu/johnsiu.com/content/blog/simple-api-handler-for-node-js-expressjs.md

 IT IS NOT a expressjs post handler function.
 It needed to be called INSIDE the post handler function.

-Api handler can be use if additioanl action(eg: customing response header or error page) is required:
+Api handler can be use if additional action(eg: customizing response header or error page) is required:

 ```js
 // Post request + API handler